 Note: We have a separate review for Betfair Exchange.
 Check it out here.

-The Sportsbook section has slotted in almost seamlessly into the main interface of the Betfair website.
-It is extremely easy to flick between the exchange and sportsbook, with two tabs in the top left corner offering the option for customers to pit their wits against the house or each other.
-All of the funds are kept within one account, so you are able to flick between the exchange and the sportsbook without having to constantly transfer funds.
+The Bookmaker section has slotted in almost seamlessly into the main interface of the Betfair website.
+It is extremely easy to flick between the exchange and bookie, with two tabs in the top left corner offering the option for customers to pit their wits against the house or each other.
+All of the funds are kept within one account, so you are able to flick between the exchange and the bookie without having to constantly transfer funds.

 The horse racing markets are extremely well presented in a tabulated format.
 Simply click on the meeting and the odds are offered in a grid format, which makes perusing through the different races an easy process.

 As you would expect with Betfair, the coverage of sports is solid.
 There are 27 different sports with a range of different markets and events under each discipline.
 The football markets extend as far as the Georgian Division 1, and there are also markets on the fringe sports of rowing and Gaelic Games.

 Betfair do not give a massive amount away with their odds.
 For example, taking the Twenty20 World Cup game between England & Sri Lanka, the odds for the teams were 7/52.40+1401.401.40-0.71 and 8/151.53-1880.53-1.880.53 respectively.
 This adds up to a 106.9% book, which was bested by 10 other big firms, who were offering odds of 6/42.50+1501.501.50-0.67 and 8/151.53-1880.53-1.880.53, a 105.2% book.
 This basically means that Betfair are taking a bigger profit out of the match than their competitors, and are offering poorer returns in the process (more on this in the overround article).